British pedophile ring abused 1,000 children: newspaper

 In what may be one of the worst British pedophile rings in recent history, girls were lured from their families to be drugged, beaten and raped, the newspaper said.

-Telford lawmaker Lucy Allan said the newspaper’s findings were “extremely serious and shocking” and demanded a public inquiry.
+Telford lawmaker Lucy Allan said the newspaper’s findings were“extremely serious and shocking” and demanded a public inquiry.

 “I will be raising the matter with ministers in parliament and using every avenue available to ensure that the facts of what happened are made known,” she wrote on her website.